meilisearch/meilisearch-laravel-scout/README.md

-# Larave Scout MeiliSearch
+# Laravel Scout MeiliSearch

 [![Licence](https://img.shields.io/badge/licence-MIT-blue.svg)](https://img.shields.io/badge/licence-MIT-blue.svg)

-The Laravel scout package MeiliSearch.
+The Laravel scout package for MeiliSearch.

 MeiliSearch provides an ultra relevant and instant full-text search.
 Our solution is open-source and you can check out [our repository here](https://github.com/meilisearch/MeiliSearch).